Fryuni/blog/src/content/docs/deep-dive/Astro View Transitions/index.md

 In this series of articles, we will be exploring Astro's View Transitions API and its many features.
-More specifically, we'll be looking not only at how to use it, but also how it works under the hood, how it was implemented, how can it be extended and the trade-offs of using each of the declarative directives versus writing some code yourself.
+More specifically, we'll be looking not only at how to use it, but also how it works under the hood, how it is implemented, how can it be extended and the trade-offs of using each of the declarative directives versus writing some code yourself.

 Some things to look forward to in this series: